React Calendar Overview

 - Active date element

-When a day/month/year in the IgrCalendar
+When a day/month/year in the IgrCalendar component is focused, use:

-- PageUp key to move to the previous month/year/years page.
+- PAGE UP key to move to the previous month/year/years page.

-- PageDown key to move to the next month/year/years page.
+- PAGE DOWN key to move to the next month/year/years page.

-- Home key to focus the first day of the current month/first month in view/first year in view.
+- HOME key to focus the first day of the current month/first month in view/first year in view.

-- End key to focus the last day of the current month/last month in view/last year in view.
+- END key to focus the last day of the current month/last month in view/last year in view.

 - Arrow keys to navigate through the days/months/years.
 Navigating before the first item and after the last item will switch the view to the next/previous month/year/years page.

-When a day inside the days
+When a day inside the days view is focused, use:

-- Shift + PageUp keys to move to the previous year.
+- SHIFT + PAGE UP keys to move to the previous year.

-- Shift + PageDown keys to move to the next year.
+- SHIFT + PAGE DOWN keys to move to the next year.

-- Space or Enter key to select the currently focused day.
+- SPACE or ENTER key to select the currently focused day.

-When a month inside the months
+When a month inside the months view is focused, use:

-- Space or Enter key to change the
+- SPACE or ENTER key to change the

-When an year inside the years
+When an year inside the years view is focused, use:

-- Space or Enter key to change the
+- SPACE or ENTER key to change the

 When the previous or the next buttons (in the subheader) are focused, use:

-- Space or Enter key to switch to the previous/next month/year/years page.
+- SPACE or ENTER key to switch to the previous/next month/year/years page.

 When the month button (in the subheader) is focused, use:

-- Space or Enter key to switch to
+- SPACE or ENTER key to switch to

 When the year button (in the subheader) is focused, use:

-- Space or Enter key to switch to
+- SPACE or ENTER key to switch to

 Styling

-component exposes CSS parts for almost all of its inner elements.
+The IgrCalendar component exposes CSS parts for almost all of its inner elements.
 The following table lists all of the exposed CSS parts:

-Name | Description |
+| Name | Description |

 header |